Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Characterizing the inverse problem

 \subsubsection{Induced and incident subgraph sampling}

-These two sampling designs are both non-adaptive and analogous in spirit, differing only in the order of selection of vertices and edges.
-In induced subgraph sampling, a set of vertices is selected as independent Bernoulli$(p)$ trials (other variations are possible -- see below).
-Then, all edges between selected vertices are observed, i.e., we observe the subgraph induced by this vertex subset.
-This sampling scheme has been used in the analysis of technological and biological networks~\citep{stumpf2005sampling}.
-Conversely, under incident subgraph sampling we select {\em edges} as independent Bernoulli$(p)$ trials and we then observe all vertices incident to at least one selected edge.
+These two sampling designs are both nonadaptive and analogous in spirit, differing only in the order of selection of vertices and edges.
+In induced subgraph sampling, a set of vertices is selected as independent $\operatorname{Bernoulli}(p)$ trials (other variations are possible---see below).
+Then, all edges between selected vertices are observed, that is, we observe the subgraph induced by this vertex subset.
+This sampling scheme has been used in the analysis of technological and biological networks [\citet{stumpf2005sampling}].
+Conversely, under incident subgraph sampling we select \textit{edges} as independent $\operatorname{Bernoulli}(p)$ trials and we then observe all vertices incident to at least one selected edge.

 The $P$ matrix for induced subgraph sampling is

 while that for incident subgraph sampling is

 Notice that for incident subgraph sampling the index $i$ starts from $1$, because there are no isolated vertices in the sample.